RyanGertz/aws-bedrock-invoking-models/README.md

 - You can download it from [python.org](https://www.python.org/downloads/)

 ### 2. AWS Account Setup
-- An AWS account (your instructor will help with this)
+- An AWS account
 - AWS credentials configured on your computer
-- Access to AWS Bedrock service
+- Access to AWS Bedrock service, and associated models

 ### 3. Required Python Packages
 Install the necessary packages by running this command in your terminal: